Asbestos in our educational buildingsKey Facts

 Linked to Cancer

-In 2017 17 school teachers died of mesothelioma, a cancer linked exclusively to asbestos exposure.
+Since 1980 over 400 teachers have died from mesothelioma, a cancer linked exclusively to asbestos exposure.
 Some children may go on to develop mesothelioma as adults, as a result of exposure at school/college.

 Children are more vulnerable